-Traditionally the court commenced at 1400 for police custodies.
-Despite the implementation of COVID-19 restrictions measures, the court has not changed its practice and continues to start at this time.
-Social distancing was clearly compromised, as custodies were being brought from single occupancy cells in police stations to be doubled up in small CCU cells.
-With custodies arriving in the CCU from 0730 this caused an unnecessary gathering of custodies sitting in cells within the CCU, some for over six hours.
+Inspectors then found that the custody court did not start until 12:00 and that the papers from the Procurator Fiscal tended to arrive at the CCU ahead of this start time.
+Physical distancing was clearly compromised as some custodies were being brought from single occupancy cells in prisons and police stations to be doubled up in CCU cells.
+It is understood that the timing of the custody court was fixed by the Sheriff Principal thought an Act of Court and always started at 12:00.
+If this is a set procedure then it is unclear why there is a requirement for custodies to start arriving in the CCU from 08:00.
+This caused an unnecessary gathering of custodies sitting in cells within the CCU, some for over six hours.